minipief/pyva/doc/source/system_classes.rst

    Self radiation stiffness.

-The imaginary part of both stiffnesses are very simiilar.
+The imaginary part of both stiffnesses are very similar.
 Only the reactive and real part of both methods differs.
 As Langleys method is supposed to be more precise, it is recommended if inertia effects are important.

 Both methods are organised such as one parameter of dist or omega must be scalar.